Kawagarbo: Climbing history

 The first attempt on Kawa Karpo was made in 1987 by a party from the Joetsu Alpine Club of Japan.

 In the winter of 1990-91 a Japanese group from the Academic Alpine Club of Kyoto University attempted the peak in conjunction with a Chinese group.
 Their activity caused heavy protests from the local Tibetan community due to the mountain's cultural and religious significance.
 On 3 January 1991, a nighttime avalanche killed all seventeen members of the expedition in one of the deadliest mountaineering accidents in history.
 The same Japanese club from Kyoto returned in 1996 and made another unsuccessful attempt.

+Bodies of 10 victims of the 1991 expedition were subsequently recovered and a further six turned up over the following years, leaving only the remains of Hisanobu Shimizu – the group’s doctor – missing.

 American expeditions, led by Nicholas Clinch, visited the range in 1988, 1989, 1992, and 1993, attempting other major peaks, but were unsuccessful.

-In 2001, local Chinese government passed laws banning all future climbing attempts on cultural and religious grounds.
+In 2001, the local Chinese government passed laws banning all future climbing attempts on cultural and religious grounds.
 As of 2010, none of the significant peaks of the range have been successfully climbed.

 Retreat of Mingyong Glacier

 Mingyong Glacier descends steeply from the east face of Kawagarbo into the Mekong River valley on the Yunnan side of the massif.
 Because it descends from near the summit of Kawagarbo, it is also considered sacred by Tibetan Buddhists and two temples are located along its lower edge.
 From those temples, the rapid retreat of Mingyong Glacier is obvious, especially to local people who observe it year in and year out.
 A monk from Taizi Temple reflected on this rapid retreat of Mingyong Glacier, concerned that it might be punishment from Kawagarpo for the lack of devotion by him and his fellow Buddhists.

-The retreat of Mingyong Glacier, linked to a warming climate in the Deqin area, has received considerable attention for its implications for biodiversity conservation, retrieval of climber's bodies killed in the 1991 avalanche, impacts on Mingyong village water supply, and in the broader context of climate change impacts to biological and social systems in northwest Yunnan and beyond.
+The retreat of Mingyong Glacier, linked to a warming climate in the Deqin area, has received considerable attention for its implications for biodiversity conservation, retrieval of climbers' bodies killed in the 1991 avalanche, impacts on Mingyong village water supply, and in the broader context of climate change impacts to biological and social systems in northwest Yunnan and beyond.